Simulation-Based Discharge Program

 • A step-by-step training guide developed by Weill Cornell Medicine nurses and doctors

-• Opportunities to practice and master device skills on a mannequin under the watchful eye of trained professionals
+• Opportunities to practice and develop excellent device skills on a mannequin under the watchful eye of trained professionals

-Our teaching sessions are enriched by the simulated learning resources provided by the Weill Cornell Medicine NewYork-Presbyterian Simulation Center, along with the invaluable expertise of our dedicated simulation specialists.
+Our teaching sessions are made even stronger by the simulated learning resources provided by the Weill Cornell Medicine NewYork-Presbyterian Simulation Center, along with the invaluable expert skills of our dedicated simulation specialists.

 Following your child’s discharge, you can view training videos online.
-This access allows you to brush up on your skills and continue to gain confidence from the comfort of your home.
+They will help keep up your skills and give you even more confidence from the comfort of your home.

 Weill Cornell Medicine Pediatric Simulation-Based Discharge Program